pyomeca/ezc3d/README.md

 # ...
 ```

+## R
+R (<https://www.r-project.org/about.html>) is a programming language popular for statistical analyses and data visualization.

+The `c3dr` package (<https://github.com/smnnlt/ezc3d>) provides an R interface for EZC3D.
+For more details visit the package repository.

 # How to contribute
 You are very welcome to contribute to the project!
 There are two main ways to contribute.